-It is wise to choose the software with a wide range of support for different types of cameras and memory cards, as you never know which device you might experience the loss of photos from in the future.
+Whether you are using a recovery software for Mac or Windows, it is wise to choose the software with a wide range of support for different types of cameras and memory cards, as you never know which device you might experience the loss of photos from in the future.

 Method 2: Assign a new drive letter

 Sometimes the memory card photos are not accessible because your computer does not detect the card.
 You don’t see the drive letter of the camera card in the connected drives list.
 You might also get the message ‘Please insert the disk into drive E:’.